Chart Color Schemes

 Berserker is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Berserker is around 7,268.
-This reflects an increase of 248 people since the 2021 Census, which reported a population of 7,020 people.
-The change is inferred from AreaSearch's estimate of the resident population at 7,252 following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,543 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 62.0% of overall population gains during recent periods in Berserker.
+Based on analysis of ABS population updates for the broader area, the estimated population of the Berserker statistical area (Lv2) is around 7,261 as of November 2025.
+This reflects an increase of 241 people (3.4%) since the 2021 Census, which reported a population of 7,020 people.
+The change is inferred from the resident population of 7,252 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,541 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-As we examine future population trends, a population increase just below the median of Australia's non-metropolitan areas is expected for Berserker, with an expected expansion by 660 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of national regional areas is expected.
+The area is expected to increase by 660 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.0% in total over the 17 years.

 Frequently Asked Questions - Population